RenzWay/gonote/README.md

 ### Getting Started with Gonote

 1. **Add New Note**
     - Click the ➕ "Add Note" button
     - Fill in note details (title, description, category, deadline)
     - Save and the note will appear on your dashboard

 2. **Using Filters**
     - Use filter dropdown to view notes by:
         - Specific subjects
         - Status (completed/pending)
         - Priority (high/medium/low)
         - Deadline dates

 3. **Managing Notes**
     - Edit notes by clicking the ✏️ icon
     - Delete unnecessary notes
     - Mark as completed when tasks are done

 4. **Customize Display**
-   - Toggle between light/dark mode
     - Set up categories according to your needs
     - Adjust layout to your preference

 ---